Meet the team

 James Boyland (Ranger)

-James has been part of the team at Stour Valley for the past 12 years beginning his career with Bournemouth Borough Council as a greenkeeper at the age of 17 and gradually worked up to his current role as Ranger.
+James has been part of the team at Stour Valley for several years, years beginning his career with Bournemouth Borough Council as a greenkeeper at the age of 17 in 1998 and gradually worked up to his current role as Ranger.

 Alongside the day to day running of the different nature reserves, his main responsibilities are the induction and management of the fantastic teams of volunteers, organisation of cattle on our various sites and taking a leading role when Tom, our Senior Ranger, is not around.
 When not working, James enjoys spending time with his wife and 3 young children as well as taking an active role in his local church and playing sport when he finds the time!